objornstad/oshinys/README.md

 Tar-ball is Mac/Linux source, zip-file is widows.

-To INSTALL download to local disk and do
+To INSTALL download to local disk and do (depending on OS)

 > install.packages("/yourpath/oshinys_0.1-1.tar.gz", repos = NULL, type = "source")